corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/operating/shell.md

 ## Extending the shell

 {{< note >}}
-This functionality is now only available when running the shell in unsafe mode (see Safe Shell section above).
+This functionality is now only available when running the shell in unsafe mode (see the "Safe Shell" section above).
 This is because of possible security vulnerabilities caused by the CRaSH shell embedded commands.
-When shell commands are executed via SSH, a remote user has the ability to effect the node internal state (including running scripts, gc and even shutting down the node).
+When shell commands are executed via SSH, a remote user has the ability to effect the node internal state (including running scripts, garbage collection, and even shutting down the node).
 Prior to Enterprise 4.3 this was possible regardless of the user’s permissions.
 A user must now have ‘ALL’ as one of their RPC Permissions to be able to use the embedded commands via the unsafe shell.
 You are advised, where possible to design out dependencies on the CRaSH shell embedded commands (non-Corda commands) and, as a minimum, not to introduce any new dependencies on the unsafe shell environment.
 {{< /note >}}

 The shell can be extended using commands written in either Java or [Groovy](http://groovy-lang.org/) (a Java-compatible scripting language).